02 Nov 2020

 TAKE A SCENIC DRIVE

-Cedar City is surrounded by a network of state scenic byways featuring awesome scenery, hiking trails, and wildlife.
+Cedar City is surrounded by a network of state scenic byways featuring awesome scenery, hiking trails and wildlife.
 Utah’s Newest National Scenic Byway SR-143 from Parowan to Panguitch is a stunning route.
-Other notable state scenic byways Include SR -14 and SR -148.
+Other notable state scenic byways include SR-14 connecting Cedar City to Highway 89 and SR -148 through Cedar Breaks National Monument.

 ADVENTURE INTO THE GREAT OUTDOORS